Wants to Meet Up

 If you want to help the world, except for volunteering and coming up with great ideas, there is something very easy and fullfilling to do: microloans!
 You can lend some money to people to help set up their business.
 See http://www.kiva.org Nothing to lose!
 And it feels great knowing that even if you're not doing anything you do help a tiny bit someone somewhere :)

-Argentina, Australia, Austria, Belgium, Bolivia, Plurinational State of, Brazil, Colombia, Costa Rica, Croatia, Cuba, Czech Republic, Ecuador, France, Gambia, Germany, Iceland, Indonesia, Ireland, Italy, Luxembourg, Malaysia, Nepal, Netherlands, Nicaragua, Norway, Panama, Peru, Philippines, Portugal, Singapore, Spain, Sweden, Switzerland, Thailand, United Arab Emirates, United Kingdom, United States, Uruguay, Vatican City State, Viet Nam
+Argentina, Australia, Austria, Belgium, Bolivia, Brazil, Colombia, Costa Rica, Croatia, Cuba, Czech Republic, Ecuador, France, Gambia, Germany, Iceland, Indonesia, Ireland, Italy, Luxembourg, Malaysia, Nepal, Netherlands, Nicaragua, Norway, Panama, Peru, Philippines, Portugal, Singapore, Spain, Sweden, Switzerland, Thailand, United Arab Emirates, United Kingdom, United States, Uruguay, Vatican City State, Viet Nam

 Australia, Belgium, Canada, Scotland, United States